Journalism Trainee Scheme

 - The chance to work on placements with BBC News on radio, television, digital and online

 What you need to apply

-A university degree is not compulsory – we think talent, potential and determination count for more than an academic background.
+There are no academic entry criteria.
+We think talent, potential and determination count for more than an academic background.

 You need to be flexible about where you live, as well as working hours.
 Working at the BBC is not a Monday to Friday nine-to-five job.
 You'll also be expected to demonstrate you can work with a wide range of colleagues and members of the public.

 The Journalism Trainee Scheme offers general placements plus a number of specialist placements.
 If you are interested in applying for one of them you will be invited to state a preference on the application form.

 A political news placement is available at the BBC’s Westminster office (the Gareth Butler placement).
 You can apply to train with the BBC World Service and there is a placement working with the Visual Journalism Unit in London.
 And there’s also a sports placement based in Salford.

 You will also be given the opportunity to state a preference to work in one of the BBC's newsrooms in Salford.